 137. Revolt against

-- The revolutionary group revolt against the army.
+- The revolutionary group revolted against the army.

 Rush, race, pace